learning-layers/sardroid/README.md

 Hi there!

 Welcome to the SAR-HR hybrid app V2!
-It's poweved by [Cordova](https://cordova.apache.org/) and [Crosswalk](https://crosswalk-project.org/), with npm and bower as the package managers.
+It's powered by [Cordova](https://cordova.apache.org/) and [Crosswalk](https://crosswalk-project.org/), with npm and bower as the package managers.
 [Ionic](http://ionicframework.com/) was chosen as the hybrid framework of choice!